felipe1120gomez/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## 3-new_owner

-is used to change he owner of the file to...
+is used to change the owner of the file to...

 ## 4-empty